Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Model

-One of drawbacks of the simplified model is that the equations (\ref{eq4}) and (\ref{eq11}) and their solutions (\ref{eq5}) and (\ref{eq12}) give the idealized and rough representation of the aggregation kinetics.
-TIn fact, solutions (\ref{eq5}) and (\ref{eq12}) allows the ``long-tails'' of distribution, i.e. non-zero density of clusters for arbitrary high or low values of $n$ in the ranges $n>n_0$ and $n<n_0$ for any stage of evolution.
+One of drawbacks of the simplified model is that the equations (\ref{eq4_heat}) and (\ref{eq10}) and their solutions (\ref{eq5}) and (\ref{eq11}) give the idealized and rough representation of the aggregation kinetics.
+In fact, solutions (\ref{eq5}) and (\ref{eq11}) allows the ``long-tails'' of distribution, i.e. non-zero density of clusters for arbitrary high or low values of $n$ in the ranges $n>n_0$ and $n<n_0$ for any stage of evolution.
 For example, any initial cluster of size $n=10^2$ will need at least $t=10^2$ detachment steps to disappear.
 But the analytical solution (5) gives the non-zero values of cluster distribution $f(n,t)$ for any small $n$, i.e. does not prohibit immediate disappearance of this initial cluster even at the first step after start of the aggregation process.
 In a real physical process it is impossible due to physical limitations of diffusive character of the one-step aggregation process among clusters with pile-up morphology.
 This situation is well-known and actively investigated in the class of so-called "first-passage problems" \cite{vanKampen}.
 That is why, the analytical solutions and predictions of the model cannot be directly applied to the correspondent practical situations without taking into account the limits of their physical counterparts.
-Here, we investigated the aforementioned scaling laws and transitions between them by the following simulations.
+Below, the aforementioned change of size distribution and scaling law driven by 0-boundary condition is investigated by the following simulations.